dibyadhar/python-mvp/web-servers/server-1/README.md

 Using `http.server` module
 ===

  ## Running a demo server

  1. Open up a terminal.

  2. `cd` into a directory that has some files in it (maybe a directory containing some text files, HTML files, or images ).

- 3. Run `python3 -m http.server 8000` in your terminal.
+ 3. Run `python -m http.server 8000` in your terminal.

 ## Description